codevalley/tinyAPI/progress.md

 - Set up Docker for consistent development and deployment environments
 - Ensure all team members pull the latest changes and update their local repositories
 - Ensure all team members clone a fresh copy of the repository after history rewrite
+- Review the repository to confirm all sensitive and unnecessary files have been removed
+- Ensure all team members update their local repositories with the new remote origin